Finding the right HughesNet data plan

 Why do rural Americans choose HughesNet?

-HughesNet is a good choice for people living in rural and hard to reach areas.
+HughesNet is a good choice for people living in rural and hard-to-reach areas.
 With speeds of 25 Mbps, HughesNet gives you enough speed to work remotely, shop online, read the news, stream podcasts and music, have telehealth appointments from home, manage a business, and make video calls with friends and family.
-As long as you’re careful with data usage, you can even stream a movie and a few games on the weekend.
+As long as you’re careful with data usage, you can even stream a movie and play a few online games over the weekend.

 |10 GB Data Plan||$59.99/mo.||If you exceed 10 GB/mo., stay connected at reduced speeds.2|